jsmoriss/update-whd-client-is-asset-admin/README.md

 <p>WHD requires a valid tech username for their API queries - any active tech username will do. :)</p>

 <p>Note that parameter 8 is false by default.
 If parameter 8 is true, if the user is already part of the admin group and not a client of the asset in WHD, the user is removed from the admin group.
-Note that keeping this parameter as false avoids two extra validation queries to the WHD database (ie. if the user is already admin, then do nothing).</p>
+Keeping this parameter false avoids two extra validation queries to the WHD database (ie. if the user is already admin, then do nothing).</p>

 <h2 class="wp-block-heading">Jamf Policy Log Details</h2>